hashicorp/vault/website/source/docs/secrets/pki/index.html.md

   <dt>Description</dt>
   <dd>
     Retrieves one of a selection of certificates.
-Valid values: `ca` for the CA certificate, `crl` for the current CRL, or a serial number in either hyphen-separated or colon-separated octal format.
+Valid values: `ca` for the CA certificate, `crl` for the current CRL, `ca_chain` for the CA trust chain or a serial number in either hyphen-separated or colon-separated octal format.
 This endpoint returns the certificate in PEM formatting in the `certificate` key of the JSON object. <br /><br />This is an unauthenticated endpoint.
   </dd>

   <dt>Method</dt>